canada-ca/open-source-logiciel-libre/en/contribution.md

-# GC Requirements for Source Code contribution
+# GC Requirements for Source Code contribution (DRAFT)

 ## Questions to be clarified